“What thou lovest well is thy true heritage

 What thou lov’st well shall not be reft from thee.”

-The Ezra Pound House is a rare gem, given its age and famous (some historians might say “infamous”) resident.
-Harsh weather conditions weather old houses in this climate, but somehow this one has survived.
+The Ezra Pound House is a rare find, given its age and most famous (some historians might say “infamous”) resident, Ezra Pound (1885-1972).
+Harsh weather conditions are miserable for historical houses in this climate, but somehow this one has survived.
+The address is 314 Second Avenue South, Hailey, Idaho.
+Hailey, in central Idaho, has a population of approximately 8,500 residents.

 Pound’s poetry can be challenging to understand, unless French and Latin are your strong-points.
-His career choices are even more difficult to comprehend in that it ultimately placed him in incarceration.
-But, the landmark house is worth a visit, if just to applaud that its life matches the long life of the poet’s work.
+His career and financial choices are even more difficult to comprehend in that they ultimately placed him in incarceration.
+But, the landmark house is worth a visit, if just to applaud that the longevity of the house matches the long life of the poet’s work.

-Even if you are not a fan of Ezra Pound, you can probably still appreciate his support of friend Robert Frost, which helped launch Frost’s career.
+Even if you are not a fan of Pound’s writing, you may still appreciate his early support of friend Robert Frost, which helped launch Frost’s career when Frost was at a pivotal point in his life.
 (See Robert Frost entries on our Florida, New Hampshire and Vermont pages.)

-The Ezra Pound House is the third stop on our Idaho Trail!
+The Ezra Pound Birthplace House is the third stop on our Idaho Author Adventures Trail!